Becoming a Mother

 About this Project

 This community-centered art exhibition explores women’s health, pregnancy, and motherhood through a combination of semi-abstract paintings and intimate, anonymous interviews.
 Inspired by the artist’s personal journey into motherhood, the collection is divided into three parts: the Menstrual Cycle, Pregnancy, and Motherhood.
-The exhibition will present these works alongside interview responses from a diverse group of women—including mothers, mothers-to-be, and women who don't have children—highlighting their shared and unique experiences.
+The exhibition presents these works alongside interview responses from a diverse group of women—including mothers, mothers-to-be, and women who don't have children—highlighting their shared and unique experiences.
 These interviews aim to spark dialogue and broaden public understanding of women’s experiences.
 This project seeks to center the mother figure: her experiences, her needs, her struggles, and ultimately, her celebration.
 The goal is for mothers to connect with each other and for those in their support networks to gain deeper insight into how they can show up more meaningfully.

 This project is made possible (in part) with public funds from the Queens Arts Fund, a re-grant program supported by New York City Department of Cultural Affairs in partnership with the City Council and administered by New York Foundation for the Arts.